AaltoMobileCloudComputing/AndroidApp/README.md

 ## Import event to service

-User can import events from device calendars
+User can import events from device calendars.
+To do this user must long click floating button in event list.
+This opens list of all upcoming events.
+By clicking event this event will be added to service.